Active Listening--The Most Important Business Communication Skill

 2. Make direct eye contact with the speaker.

 3. Don’t be distracted by side conversations

-4. Observe the speaker's body language when you respond to he or she is saying.
-Sometimes what is loudest part of the conversation is not what is being said.
+4. Observe the speaker's body language when you respond to what he or she is saying.
+Sometimes the loudest part of the conversation is not what is being said.

 5. Do not allow yourself to become distracted.
 When giving your information, you must consider your audience.

 6. Pay close attention to your own focus.
 Don’t’ form counterarguments that you'll make when the other person stops speaking.

 8. Stand erect, but be sure your stance is open and inviting.

 9. Do not allow yourself to get bored, and lose focus on what the other person is saying.

 10. If you are having difficulty concentrating on what someone is saying, repeat their words mentally as they say them.
 This way, you will reinforce their message and help you stay focused.

 11. Acknowledge that you have heard the other person simply by nodding your head and saying uh huh at the appropriate moment.